copper-skulls/snippets/README.md

 # snippets
 Code snippets that don't dit anywhere else.
 Often html/css/bbc code.

-For more information and usage isntructions, see `README.md`s in the respective sub-folders.
+For more information and usage instructions, see `README.md`s in the respective sub-folders.

 **Currently contains:**
 - FR Bio codes